arindal1/CodeChef-LearnDSA/README.md

 ---

 **Note:** The solutions provided in this repository are for educational purposes and to showcase problem-solving skills.
 Make sure to understand the solutions and attempt the problems on your own over at [LearnDSA](https://www.codechef.com/LEARNDSA)  before referring to them.
-The problems are the intellectual property of CodeChef.

 ## Happy Learning and Coding! 🚀